Shykaro/Shykaro/README.md

 - :bulb: I'm also gladly open to collaborate on everything regarding creative processes! :bulb:

 - :clipboard: Interested to learn more or get in contact?
-Have a deeper look on my reference page here. :clipboard:
+Have a deeper look on my reference page here [Portfolio under construction]. :clipboard:

 <!---
 Cut out: